CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 - `"pledge"`: shows only the pledged values.

 If the value is not an accepted value, it defaults to `"total"`.

+**`data-selectedcbpf`**: defines the selected CBPFs when the page loads.
+For not selecting any CBPF set the value to `"none"`, or just leave it empty:

+`""`

+For individual CBPFs set the value accordingly, such as:

+`"Yemen"`.

+For more than one CBPF separate the values with commas, such as:

+`"Yemen, Sudan, Iraq"`.

+For the accepted values, please refer to the data API.

+If the value is not a valid one it defaults to `"none"`.
+This value defines only the selected CBPFs when the page loads: the CBPFs (and donors) can be easily selected by clicking.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: